 Note that the pattern is reversed, as you are sewing on the back of the paper with the wrong side of the fabric up, right side down.
 Once again, for the foundation paper, you can use lightweight newsprint papers, June Taylor Perfect Foundation Papers, or Carol Doak’s Foundation Papers.
 You need something lighter weight than regular copy paper, and the translucent papers are easier to work with as you can see the fabrics underneath easier.
 The best thing about the sheets is they fit in your printer, so you don’t have to trace the patterns.
 It should measure 6-inches finished, 6-1/2 to the outer cutting lines.
 Cut the block to the outer lighter line when you have finished sewing.

 Additionally, I’ll be doing several blocks from Cups and Saucers or Cups and Saucers, Updated Edition, (actually the same patterns, just one is updated wording in the first part of the book with the patterns are in color – affiliate links), if you want to do the same ones.
 Patterns from the book will be our September and October blocks, as I’ll be deep into designing and running this year’s Autumn Jubilee then.
-If you are a beginner at paper piecing, the book Show Me How To Paper Piece by Carol Doak is a great resource to add to your library.
+If you are a beginner at paper piecing, the see my post Paper Piecing Basics and Tips.

 If you missed the post last Sunday, here is the idea.
 This isn’t the final design, just a noodled draft to show what I have in mind.
 The blocks will be various sizes and there will be a couple of teapots too.
 Yes, I did see that one of those pots is a coffee pot, and one is a chocolate pot, but again, I don’t think the quilt police will come knocking, LOL!!
 One thing to note, I will be using a consistent neutral background so the spaces between the cups will blend together and add to the overall asymmetrical look.
 I have pulled a 2-yard piece for this from stash, and I hope it will be enough.